Oscarv97/projects-app/README.md

-# Oscar Vial Thunkable Tech test
+# Oscar Vial Projects app

 This project is a modern web development starter template built with **React**, **TypeScript**, **Vite**, and **Tailwind CSS**.
 It is designed to provide a fast, scalable, and maintainable foundation for building modern web applications.